ecosoft-odoo/requests/requests_purchase_request/readme/DESCRIPTION.rst

-This module create a new Reqeuest Type "Purchase Request"
+This module create a new Request Type "Purchase Request"